Not ready to file your company tax return or annual accounts yet? Learn how to request an extension for your company accounts.

 You need to file a company tax return even if your company makes a loss or has no corporation tax to pay.

-If you’re a sole trader or in a partnership, you don’t need to file a company tax return.
+You don’t need to file a company tax return if you’re a sole trader or in a partnership.
 Instead, you’ll need to submit a self-assessment tax return.

 When you file your company tax return, you work out your: